SunnySuite/Sunny.jl/joss/paper.md

 the assignment of a classical dipole to each lattice site.
 Recent theoretical work has generalized this picture, replacing dipoles with richer objects, namely SU(_N_) coherent states.
-Such states capture the full structure of an _N_-level system.
-Setting $N = 2s + 1$ enables the faithful representation of a quantum spin-$s$ and incorporation of all crystal field levels of a single-ion.
+Such states capture the full structure of an _N_-level quantum system.
+Setting $N = 2s + 1$ enables the faithful representation of a quantum spin-$s$ and of the crystal field levels of a single-ion.
 The formalism can also be adapted to model local entanglement effects, where this entanglement may be between the spin and orbital degrees of freedom on a single site or within a cluster of spins on different sites.

 The SU(_N_) formalism applies equally to LSWT calculations [@muniz:2014] and classical spin dynamics [@zhang_batista:2021].
 Users can access this framework